 3. Coconut Yogurt Bowls

-Yogurt is a classic breakfast food, and here it gets a keto twist.
+Yogurt is a classic breakfast food.
 Berries are well-loved for their low-carb and high-nutrient qualities, and this recipe makes good use of them.
 Because the ketosis diet restricts carbs so heavily, but not entirely, you can have a small handful of berries once in a while without breaking ketosis (your body’s reliance on liver-produced ketones rather than glucose).

 This take uses coconut yogurt to avoid the carbs associated with dairy.
 However, as long as you’re watching your carb count, you can also do this with full-fat Greek yogurt, which is also an approved part of the keto lifestyle.
 Just make sure you don’t eat more than necessary, which is easy to do when you start using dessert-like ingredients such as flavored yogurt, berries, coconut and nut butters.

 This is an opportune time to remember that part of keto is watching your macros and calories.
 It is not “one of those diets” where as long as you’re skipping X, Y and Z foods you can eat “whatever you want.”
 Rather, the ketogenic diet is a lifestyle that prioritizes getting enough of the right kinds of foods to satisfy your hunger and keep your system ticking.
 Remember that and you’ll be fine.

 While some people decry keto for relying too heavily on eggs, we love eggs.
 They’re the perfect breakfast food: rich, savory and so filling.
 As long as you don’t have a sensitivity, you should feel free to eat eggs every morning.
 Accordingly, we’ll take a little trip down egg lane for the next three recipes.